Healthcare

 Generate Documentation

-Receive structured policies, procedures, training materials, and risk assessment reports formatted so you can respond quickly when OCR asks, “Show us how you govern AI tools in your practice.”
-Export as PDF or Word documents for your practice records.
+Receive structured policies, procedures, training materials, and risk assessment reports formatted so you can respond quickly when OCR asks how you govern AI tools.
+Export as PDF or Word documents.

 Comprehensive Documentation

-Generate HIPAA policies that organize your AI scribe workflows around administrative safeguards (workforce roles, access controls, training), technical safeguards (encryption, audit logs, vendor responsibilities), and physical safeguards (workstation and device security)[7].
-Includes Business Associate Agreement (BAA) templates you can review with counsel.
+Generate HIPAA policies that organize your AI scribe workflows around administrative safeguards (workforce roles, access controls, training), technical safeguards (encryption, audit logs, vendor responsibilities), and physical safeguards (workstation and device security).
+Includes BAA templates you can review with counsel.

 Workforce Training Materials

-HIPAA requires workforce training on your own policies and procedures—not just generic HIPAA slides—and 2025 guidance raises the bar on documentation: individual completion records, test results where appropriate, version tracking, and remediation notes[4].
-Our wizard walks you through these requirements for your AI scribe workflows so you can produce role-based training content and logs that match what OCR typically requests in investigations[6].
+HIPAA requires workforce training on your own policies and procedures.
+Our wizard walks you through these requirements for your AI scribe workflows so you can produce role-based training content and logs that match what OCR typically requests in investigations.

 Risk Assessment Reports